What Is Pneumonia?

 Is Pneumonia Contagious?

-In general, pneumonia is not contagious, but the upper respiratory viruses and bacteria that lead to it are.
+In general, pneumonia is not contagious, but the respiratory viruses and bacteria that lead to it are.
 When these germs are in someone’s mouth or nose, that person can spread the illness through coughs and sneezes.

 Can Pneumonia Be Prevented?

 When possible, keep kids away from anyone with symptoms (stuffy or runny nose, sore throat, cough) of a respiratory infection.
+During the pandemic, masks were shown to be very helpful in preventing the spread of viruses and bacteria that cause pneumonia.